vishakhakothawal/Basics/README.md

 # Basics
-This repo is created to learn basics of Git and GitHub
+This repo is created to learn basics of Git and GitHub.